 Stress is a normal part of life.
-As an expecting working woman, something you need to be aware of is the amount of stress in your life and making sure that it isn’t adversely affecting your health and the health of your baby.
+As a pregnant working woman, you need to be aware of the amount of stress in your life and ensure that it isn’t adversely affecting your and your baby’s health.
 This is the time in your life when you need to make time for yourself and recognize when things are starting to escalate and when you’re feeling overwhelmed.
-I’m sure during your pregnancy there are times when you’ve had trouble sleeping or had headaches, stomachaches, and/or heartburn.
-If you’re experiencing a lot of these symptoms as well as getting sick constantly, perhaps your body is trying to tell you that you’re under too much stress.
-It’s common to experience these things from time to time so here are some ways to help you control stress at work during your pregnancy.
+I’m sure during your pregnancy, there are times when you’ve had trouble sleeping or had headaches, stomachaches, or heartburn.
+If you’re experiencing these symptoms and getting sick constantly, perhaps your body is trying to tell you that you’re under too much stress.
+Controlling stress at work can be challenging, and it is even more important to do so during pregnancy.

 1. Organize Your Workload